coder-amogh/pyIPRoyalPawns/README.md

     Exception | Reason
     --- | ---
     `NotLoggedInError` | Raised when you try to access protected routes (dashboard, payout history, etc).
-    `HTMLWebpageParserError` | Raised when the webpage parser cannot parse the response of the dashboard request (typically when you're rate limited or a broken connection)
+    `AlreadyLoggedInError` | Raised when you try to login when you're already logged in.
 ---

 ## Liked my work?